Bottle of Wine

-"Bottle of Wine" is a song written and recorded by Tom Paxton, which was also a hit for the band The Fireballs, whose version reached #9 on the Billboard Hot 100 in 1968 and #5 in Canada.
+"Bottle of Wine" is a song written and recorded by Tom Paxton in 1965, and covered by The Fireballs in 1967.
+Their version peaked at #9 on the Billboard Hot 100 in March 1968 and #5 in Canada.
 It also reached #3 in South Africa.
-The song, which included only two of Paxton's four verses, with the chorus repeated, appeared on the band's 1967 album, Bottle of Wine.

-The Fireballs' record was produced by Norman Petty, and was ranked #63 on Billboard magazine's Top Hot 100 songs of 1968.
+The Fireballs' raucous cover of the song included only two of Paxton's four verses with the chorus repeated multiple times near the end.
+The single later became the title song for an album they released in 1968.
+Their version was produced by Norman Petty, and was ranked #63 on Billboard magazine's Top Hot 100 songs of 1968.